VladDaniliuk/action-bump_version/README.md

-# action-dump_version
+# action-bump_version

-🕷 Dump version name and code when you push
+🕷 Bump version name and code when you push

 ## Usage